 Also, make sure to stop for a break at least every hour so you can unwind a bit and return to your proofreading with a clear and focused mind.

-*SPECIAL OFFER* SAVE 70% ON BLUEHOST HOSTING!
-Start your own blog with only $2.95/month (Normally $10.99) and build your online business today!
+SAVE 62% ON BLUEHOST HOSTING!
+Start your own website with only $3.79/month (Normally $9.99) and build your online business today!

 Check out my step-by-step guide and start your blog today!